This information will help you maintain your nutrition after your bowel surgery.

 Follow a low-lactose diet if you are lactose intolerant

-- Lactose is a sugar that is found in milk, cheese, and other dairy products.
+- Lactose is a sugar that is found in dairy products.
 It can cause gas, cramps, and diarrhea in some people.
 These symptoms usually begin within the first 30 minutes of taking a dairy product.

 - To see if you can tolerate lactose, start by drinking ½ cup of milk.
 If you have any symptoms, try lactose-free dairy products, such as Lactaid® milk or almond, rice, or soy milk.
 You can also use Lactaid® tablets or Lactaid® drops to help you digest dairy items.